noamgariani11/Mock-Report/CaseNotes.md

 * 2.txt: guldulheen
 * 3.txt: I keep forgetting this, but it starts like: yasuoaatrox...

-3.txt is the one that looks most interesting because of the "..." and text before it implying there is something more and this is potentially a password.
+3.txt is the one that looks most interesting because of the "..." and text before it implies there is something more and this is potentially a password.
 Up until now the only password that is needed is one to extract vol4-3.home.yone.gallery.7.bmp with steghide.
 So far there isn't much to do other than keep looking.

-I then looked aroung a lot, and got stuck on many red herrings.
-To spare going through all of that here, just going to "Keyword Search" and then from earlier from the irclogs I know that Yone's username is yone786, so I just did a search for "yone786@" in hopes to get all of Yone's mail.
+I then looked around a lot, and got stuck on many red herrings.
+To spare going through all of that here, just went to "Keyword Search" and then from earlier from the irclogs I know that Yone's username is yone786, so I just searched "yone786@" in hopes to get all of Yone's mail.
 This worked.

 There was an interesting email chain (Not allocated, so deleted email) between yone786@gmail.com (Sten Walker) and azerite17@gmail.com (Bob Bobberson).
 Here is an image of that email chain:

 ![image](https://user-images.githubusercontent.com/91398631/232172772-ef13fa0e-fbfd-4d1b-a0a8-16cf23e820f6.png)

-This email contains mutliple important messages:
+This email contains multiple important messages:

-* Mentioning adopting something for there most important passwords
+* Mentioning adopting something for their most important passwords
-* Link to philosophy of passwords ```https://xkcd.com/936/```
+* Link to a philosophy of passwords ```https://xkcd.com/936/```
-* Bob Bobberson's adapation is using unique words from his favorite game, World of Warcraft
+* Bob Bobberson's adaptation is using unique words from his favorite game, World of Warcraft

-The second I saw the adapatation of his favorite game, for Yone I knew that would be Leagure of Legends based on the irclogs.
-Additionally, the link basically says to create a password use 4 strong words.
+The second I saw the adaptation of his favorite game, for Yone I knew that would be League of Legends based on the irclogs.
+Additionally, the link basically says to create a password using 4 strong words.

-Looking back at the start of the password from the other text file "yasuoaatrox" you can see something interesting when comparing it agaisnt league of legends.
-I found that there is a League of Legend Champion named "Yasuo" and "Aatrox".
-This means that to finish this password there are probably another 2 Leagure of legends champions at the end of this password.
+Looking back at the start of the password from the other text file "yasuoaatrox" you can see something interesting when comparing it against League of Legends.
+I found that there is a League of Legends Champions named "Yasuo" and "Aatrox".
+This means that to finish this password there are probably another 2 League of Legends champions at the end of this password.

 Now just need to make a wordlist of all possible possibilities for this password.